CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/Conditionals and Loops/Module quiz: Introduction to JavaScript/README.md

       That's correct! // is used for inline comments.
 - [ ] `## Comment 3`
 - [x] `/* Comment 4 */` <br>
-      That's correct! /_ and _/ are define the beginning and end of multi-line comments.
+      That's correct!
+They define the beginning and end of multi-line comments.

 #### 3. Which of the following are valid data types in JavaScript?
 Select all that apply.